cellgeni/cellatac/README.md

 # cellatac
-Sanger Cellular Genetics ATAC-seq pipeline.
-Scripts developed by Luz Garcia Alonso.
+Sanger Cellular Genetics ATAC-seq pipeline by Luz Garcia Alonso, Ni Huang and Stijn van Dongen.
 The first version impmlements the clustering approach from the Cusanovich 2018 manuscript.
-Nextflow integration by Stijn van Dongen.